carlbarrdahl/ethereum-canonical-registry/README.md

 // state.depositAddress — where funders should send tokens
 // state.owner          — null if unclaimed

-// Pass a token address to also fetch the claimable balance const state = await sdk.registry.resolveIdentifier("github", "org/repo", tokenAddress);
+// Pass a token address to also fetch the balance const state = await sdk.registry.resolveIdentifier("github", "org/repo", tokenAddress);
-// state.balance        — claimable token balance at the deposit address
+// state.balance        — token balance at the deposit address
 ```

 ### Parse URLs